 All utilities (gas, power, garbage and water), basic and expanded cable service, and unlimited laundry are included in the rent.
 There is a $20 fee for access to high quality internet services which will be added to your student account.

-The Roost, located on the second floor of the Taylor Center, does offer a meal plan.
+The Cafe, located on the second floor of the Taylor Center, does offer a meal plan.
 Full-time freshmen, sophomores, juniors, and seniors are automatically charged a meal plan to their student account.

-The plan is convenient and easy.
-You will be billed automatically for the plan – $600 per semester if you are living on campus and $100 per semester if you are living off campus.
-The money will be loaded onto your Warhawk Card (your student ID) and you can use the card like a debit card in The Roost and at The AUMazing Bean coffee shop located across from the Warhawk Shop Bookstore in Taylor Center.
+The AUM Student Meal Plans are convenient and easy.
+Meals will be loaded onto your Warhawk Card (your student ID) and you can use the card like a debit card in The Café, Books & Beans, the Bookstore Deli, Warhawk Fitness Shop, Athletic concession stands, and university vending machines.
 Information about Warhawk Cards is available by contacting The Warhawk Shop Bookstore at 334-244-3578.